12 Aug How diet can help with mild acne and eczema

 No matter how old or young we are, we want our skin to look as clear and healthy as possible as we all know that when we look good, we feel better too.
-If you already worry about your complexion, seeing images on social media that highlight spots or seem to focus in on skin problems such as eczema can really knock your confidence and leave you feeling low.
+If you already worry about your complexion, seeing images on social media that highlight spots or seem to focus in on skin problems such as mild acne and eczema can really knock your confidence and leave you feeling low.

-Skin conditions are caused by a range of different factors including genetics, hormones, skin hygiene, diet or sometimes medications, but it can be very difficult to find out what the root cause of the problems are, making it hard to find the right remedy to help.
+Skin conditions are caused by a range of different factors including genetics, hormones, skin hygiene, diet or sometimes medications, but it can be very difficult to find out what the root causes of the problems are, making it hard to find the right remedy to help.

 Treatments recommended by doctors often involve chemicals or medications such as Benzoyl peroxide or steroids which can be very harsh on your skin and leave it feeling sore and irritated.
 But before you resort to these types of treatment, it is worth trying natural eczema treatments and natural remedies for acne that can help your skin from within – any many of them are already right there in your kitchen.

 Skin conditions like eczema and acne can be highly influenced by what we eat.
 We know that certain foods can worsen and trigger flare-ups.
 Foods high in sugar and salt can trigger outbreaks of spots and allergies to cow’s milk and eggs are associated with causing eczema to break-out.